Bihrmann

 Flower: Yellow

-Reproduction: Seeds/Cuttings?
+Propagate: Seeds/Cuttings?

 Synonyms: Edwardsia toromiro, Rudolph Amandus Philippi

-This, in nature extinct bush from the Fabaceae family was given this name by Carl Johan Fredrik Skottsberg in 1922.
+This, in nature extinct, bush from the Fabaceae family was given this name by Carl Johan Fredrik Skottsberg in 1922.
 It was only found on Rapa Nui (Easter Islands), and hopefully, it will again some day.
 It grows in a well drained loam compost with some water and some to lots of sun.

 Subfamily: Faboideae.
-Tribe: Sophoreae
+Tribe: Sophoreae.

 This is a small fruit.
 It can get 5-7 beans in each.